 Defending champion Marizel Van Jaarsveld of Indy will compete in the 200 IM on Day 1 of the 2022 NCAA Division II Championships.

-Queens University of Charlotte will be hoping to extend their winning streak to six years in a row at the 2021 NCAA Division II Championships.
+Queens University of Charlotte is hoping to make it a seven-peat this year at the 2022 NCAA Division II Championships in Greensboro.

 Drury won the women’s title while Indianapolis took home the men’s crown at the 2022 GLVC Championships this weekend in Elkhart, Indiana.

 Indy’s Marizel van Jaarsveld (pictured above) won her second conference title with a 1:01.58 in the 100 breast.